Smithsonian and University of Glasgow sign MOU

 “Our current collaborations, on topics ranging from the artist James Abbott McNeill Whistler, Asian art, decorative arts and design to provenance research and cultural heritage, history of science, anthropology, textile conservation, and barkcloth, all involve an interdisciplinary and collaborative approach to the arts and sciences, balancing research and teaching, and encouraging new scholarship, methodologies, and public engagement through museum and university programming.”

-Professor Murray Pittock, Pro-Vice Principal, for the University of Glasgow, while commenting on today’s signing, said: “The Smithsonian is already engaged in joint research with the University of Glasgow and the level of enthusiasm for further research projects is evident to all.
+Professor Murray Pittock, Pro-Vice Principal, for the University of Glasgow, while commenting on the signing, said: “The Smithsonian is already engaged in joint research with the University of Glasgow and the level of enthusiasm for further research projects is evident to all.
 Having the Smithsonian as a partner for the University, and badged in the Kelvin Hall, is a tribute to our international engagement and to the unique facility we are developing at Kelvin Hall.

 “Future possibilities include a joint Provenance research network at Kelvin Hall, and meanwhile the College of Arts' Collecting and Provenance MSc students benefit from work placements with the Smithsonian's outstanding team in Washington.”